mariaroncal/tensorboard/README.md

 # New Plugin for Tensorboard ( Internship in collaboration with LT3 )

-Lately, researchers in the field of natural language processing (NLP) have been attracted by cross-lingual word embeddings (CLEs) since they are helpful in many areas.
-Cross-lingual word embeddings are the representations of words across languages in a shared continuous vector space.
-Several approaches have been presented recently that make it feasible to construct a joint space between two or more languages, without any cross-lingual supervision.
-However, there is little we understand about this joint space.
-It is well known they have shortcomings and perform well for frequent words, but what do these spaces look like for the less frequent words? how about polysemous words?
-In order to answer these questions, there is a need to visualize these embeddings in a 3D space to analyze their limitations better.
-The goal of this project will then be to understand how CLEs are constructed and create a visualization tool.
-By doing this, we will not only improve our understanding of the embedding spaces but provide a very useful tool for the multilingual NLP research community.

 Check the file docs to find:
 - the final internship report with everything explained
 - the Excels that were used in the evaluation